Double rifle: Sights

 Whilst many modern double rifles are fitted with telescopic sights, the need for fast target acquisition in the face of dangerous game led to the development of the "Express" iron sights.
 Express sights feature a very wide and shallow rear V, usually with a white line marking the bottom of the V. The purpose of express sights is to allow for well-aimed shots over moderate ranges when there is time for careful sighting and to allow the rifle to be pointed like a shotgun to stop the charge of a dangerous animal at very short range when there is little time for aiming.

 Calibres

 Double rifles have been produced in all calibres from .220 in to .700 in.
 Traditional British double rifle calibres include the Rook rifle, Black Powder Express and rimmed Nitro Express families of cartridges and many of these can still be obtained today.
 European makers tend to chamber their double rifles in metric rimmed calibres developed by European firms, although British and American cartridges are offered.

-Variants known as Cape guns are similar designs, but one of the barrels on a Cape gun is a smoothbore for firing shotgun shells, while the other is a rifled barrel.
+Variants known as cape guns are of a similar design, but one of the barrels on a cape gun is a smoothbore for firing shotgun shells, while the other is a rifled barrel.
 This allows for hunting a wider variety of game with the same weapon.
-A long gun combining at least one rifled barrel and (usually) one smoothbore barrel is a Combination gun, and some rare examples have up to five different calibres in one firearm.
+A long gun combining at least one rifled barrel and (usually) one smoothbore barrel is a combination gun, and some rare examples have up to five different calibres in one firearm; what sets the cape gun apart is that the barrels are arranged horizontally, while most combination guns with two barrels arrange them vertically.